About ESL News Stories

 • Encourage students to discuss the warm-up questions, preferably in pairs to maximize student comfort and speaking time.

-• If using the printed version or worksheet, control the audio while students try the listening gap-fill activity - before or after reading.
+• Control the audio while students try the listening gap-fill activity - before or after reading.

 • Have students read the article silently and highlight challenging vocabulary to be worked through as a group.